annisaaml/nlp-keyword-extraction-tf-idf-trend/README.md

 `stopwords.txt`: List of stopwords used for text preprocessing.

-Please note that this repository does not include the actual skincare product data files due to privacy considerations.
-You will need to provide your own dataset containing product descriptions and information for the system to work properly.
+Please note that this repository does not include the actual thesis data files due to privacy considerations.
+You will need to provide your own dataset containing abstrack and information for the system to work properly.

 # Contributions
 Feel free to contribute by enhancing the system's functionality, improving the visualization, or adding new features.
 Create a pull request to propose changes.